Covariant influences for finite discrete dynamical systems: Application to discrete logistic map

-with $a=0$ reducing to the special case of a linear influence.
-Introducing our notation, as $\phi$ evolves the discrete dynamical system for one time step, in the case of the DLM~(\ref{eq:DLM}), we have that $\phi\left(x\right)=rx\left(1-x\right)$.
-Instead, the influence $f$ is given by the additive terms added to the DLM, i.e.,
+where $f(x)$ is any real function of $x$.
+Introducing our notation, as $\phi$ evolves the discrete dynamical system for one time step, in the case of the DLM~\eqref{eq:DLM}, we have that $\phi\left(x\right)=rx\left(1-x\right)$.
+Instead, the influence $f$ is given by the additive term added to the DLM.
+Imposing covariance amounts to imposing $f\circ \phi = \phi \circ f$.
+We note that, if $f$ is a covariant influence, then $f^n$ is also a covariant influence, where by $f^n$ we mean $\underbrace{f\circ \dots \circ f}_{n \textrm{ times}}$.
+This can be easily proven by induction.
+To find examples of covariant influences from which to take powers and generate other covariant influences, we start by examining the case of a quadratic influence, i.e.\ of .e. $f(x)$ is of the form